Pork Ribs in Morita Chile Sauce

 About this recipe

 Pork ribs in morita chile are a deep, smoky stew from traditional Mexican cuisine: ribs slowly cooked in an intense sauce of toasted morita chiles and tomato.
-The morita chile, a smoked variety of chipotle, lends a characteristic flavour with notes of smoke, dried fruit and moderate heat.
+The morita chile, a smoked variety of chipotle, lends a characteristic flavor with notes of smoke, dried fruit and moderate heat.
 It is a substantial dish that requires patience but rewards with meat that falls off the bone and a sauce of extraordinary complexity.
 Served with red rice and warm corn tortillas.

 History & Origin

-The morita chile is one of the most prized smoked chiles in Mexican cooking, originating from the regions of Puebla and Oaxaca where small chipotle chiles are smoked over oak and mesquite wood until they acquire their characteristic dark garnet colour.
+The morita chile is one of the most prized smoked chiles in Mexican cooking, originating from the regions of Puebla and Oaxaca where small chipotle chiles are smoked over oak and mesquite wood until they acquire their characteristic dark garnet color.
 Unlike canned chipotle in adobo, the dried morita retains a fruity acidity that makes it ideal for stewing sauces.
 Pork ribs in morita chile are a ranch dish, the kind prepared in large clay pots on family Sundays in central Mexico.
-The technique of toasting the chiles before rehydrating them activates the essential oils and deepens the smoky flavour that forms the soul of this stew.
+The technique of toasting the chiles before rehydrating them activates the essential oils and deepens the smoky flavor that forms the soul of this stew.

 Estimated cost